 Table of Contents

 You probably know how hard it is to push a car that has been stranded in the middle of the road.
-You know you are making your car move by applying force into it, resulting in work done on the car.
+You know you are making your car move by applying force to it, resulting in work done on the car.

 But what is work?